Climate and Health at the Milken Institute School of Public Health

 Graduates from this program will be prepared for leadership careers in catalyzing systemic change that mitigates health risks from climate change and environmental degradation.
 Career paths include government, non-governmental organizations, research and academia, multilateral organizations, media, consulting, and industry – graduates can work wherever solutions to climate change and environmental health happen.

-The Milken Institute School of Public Health currently offer several courses in Climate and Health:
+The Milken Institute School of Public Health currently offers several courses in Climate and Health:

 The drivers of climate change and outcomes with particular focus on health dimensions; obstacles, vulnerabilities, inequality, and adaptation as well as technical and social solutions.
 (3 Credits)